ushjdhsja/MoreMenuGoogleSnake/README.md

 # MoreMenuGoogleSnake
 Adaptation of Google snake mod menu (moremenu.html) from https://github.com/darksnakegang

 !
-THIS IS NOT MY SCRIPT, I SIMPLY REPLACED SOME IMAGES, IT WORKS AS THE NORMAL MOD !
+THIS IS NOT MY SCRIPT, THOUGH IT WORKS AS THE NORMAL MOD !

 Credit is to https://github.com/darksnakegang